denhub97/SpinDrops-LE/README.md

 # SpinDrops-LE
-Enhanced beta version of SpinDrops which includes an interactive learning environment (for base software see https://spindrops.org/).
+Enhanced beta version of SpinDrops which includes the SpinDrops Didactics Framework (SDDF) and an interactive learning environment (for base software see https://spindrops.org/).

 # How to install SpinDrops
-Download the binary for your operating system in releases (right) and follow the instructions below.
+Download the binary for your operating system in Releases (right) and follow the instructions below.
 Versions of the software are available in English or German.
 ## Windows
 Run the installer file *SpinDropsLE_2.1.0_beta32.exe*.
 Follow the onscreen instructions.
 ## MacOS